Zinc Care & Feeding

 What can I expect?

-- Zinc countertops are not and are not meant to represent a monolithic surface.
+- Zinc countertops are not and are not meant to represent an unchanging, monolithic surface.

 - Over time, your countertop will develop a unique "pattern of use."
 Areas of frequent use and cleaning will appear lighter and smoother, while areas that are used less often will look darker.